ssubrahmaniyan/wireless_channel_estimation/Release/Error Correction Codes/README.md

     d_min > 2*t + 1
 </div>

 The minimum distance is proportional to the number of parity bits, and hence as we increase n, we can correct more errors in the transmission and achieve lower BER at the same SNR.
 For a rate of 0.5, we need to transmit 400 bits or 800 symbols with 400 parity bits to achieve a redundancy of 100 bits in the original message.
+The simulation below explores the BER at different n values or encoding lengths.

+The plots below show the variation in coding gain for different encoding window lengths for 10000 bits transmitted.

+### Plots for variable encoding window length